code-washing/task-expert-client/README.md

 ## Client-side:

+-  Users can manage tasks in the task management dashboard using three stages- todo, ongoing and completed.
+-  Users can add, edit, delete tasks.
+-  Users can pin upto 6 important tasks.
+-  Users can view task details and the countdown to their deadlines.
+-  Users can register, log in to and delete their accounts.
+They can also change their username, password and profile photo.
-1. Users can register their accounts and login to the dashboard.
+-  Users can view the overview of their current account in the analytics page.
-2. Users can create, edit, delete, pin/unpin tasks from the dashboard.
-3. If user views the details of a task they can see the live countdown of the time remaining before they should complete the task.
-4. Users can drag and drop tasks into three statuses - Todo, Ongoing, Completed.
-5. Users can filter and sort their tasks based on priorities and can also search for specific tasks using the searchbar.
-6. Firebase authentication has been used for login and registration.
-7. Redux toolkit has been used for local UI state management.
-8. Website is fully responsive.

 ## Server-side

-1. The server side has been created using Express JS, MongoDB, Mongoose.
+-  APIs are RESTful
+-  APIs have been protected with JWT authorization.
+-  The folder structure follows the MVC architecture.
-2. JSON Web Token has been used for authorization, users cannot see other users' data.
+-  Mongoose has been used for strict data modeling.
-3. If Token has expired, users will be automatically logged out.